CRH

 - Septum16

-- The CRH-1 receptor in the medial septum appears to mediate memory difficulties (stronger in male than in female rats).17 CRH at the CRH-1 receptor in the medial septum mediated retrieval but not recognition problems.
+- The CRH-1 receptor in the medial septum appears to mediate memory difficulties (more so in male than in female rats).17 CRH at the CRH-1 receptor in the medial septum mediated problems in retrieval but not in object recognition.

 - Substantia nigra16